JatinSanghvi/JatinSanghvi.github.io/content/posts/2021-09-16-wait-times/index.md

 }
 {{< /chart >}}

-I could find a couple of other arrangements that also delivered balanced wait times.
-However, on inspecting further, it turned out that all of them could be obtained by either shuffling the three days or the roll numbers.
-In effect, there were no arrangements that were unique in the sense that they could not be constructed by simply reordering the above arrangement.
+I also discovered a couple of other arrangements that provided balanced wait times.
+However, upon further inspection, it turned out that all of these could be derived by either shuffling the three days or rearranging the roll numbers.
+Essentially, there were no unique arrangements that could not be constructed by simply reordering the optimal arrangement mentioned above.

 ## Generalizing the Solution

-### For Arbitrary Number of Days
+### For an Arbitrary Number of Days

-The challenge to arrange the students arises only if the number of days is odd.
-Had there been an even number of days, we could have simply arranged students from start to end on every odd day and from end to start on the even days.
-Naturally, we would have failed in balancing the wait times if there were a single day.
-But for other number of odd days, we could begin by arranging the students from start to end on every odd day and then from end to start on the even day until we were left with 3 days, and then we could use the same arrangement as described above for the final 3 days.
+The challenge of arranging students arises only when the number of days is odd.
+If there were an even number of days, we could simply arrange students from start to end on every odd day and from end to start on the even days.
+Naturally, balancing wait times would be impossible with just a single day.
+However, for any odd number of days greater than one, we could start by arranging the students from start to end on every odd day, followed by end to start on the even days, continuing the pattern until we reach three days, at which point we could apply the same arrangement as described earlier.

-### For Arbitrary Number of Students
+### For an Arbitrary Number of Students

-Now, consider what happens if we have three days and an even number of students.
-Would we be able to balance wait times for all students?
-Sadly, this is not possible and here is a small proof.
-Let's say that there are **S** students.
+Now, let's consider the scenario where we have three days and an even number of students.
+Can we balance wait times for all students?
+Sadly, this is not possible, and here a brief explanation.
+Let's denote the number of students as **S**.
 The wait times for students on a given day will progressively increase from **0** to **S-1**, averaging at **(S-1)/2**.
-The three-day average would be **3(S-1)/2** Hence, if we assume that there is an arrangement that produces the same wait time for all students after three days, then the value of total wait time for each student would be same as the average wait time i.e., **3(S-1)/2**.
-This expression does not produce a whole number if **S** is an even number.
+Consequently, the three-day average would be **3(S-1)/2**.
+If we assume there exists an arrangement that produces the same wait time for all students after three days, then the total wait time for each student would be equal the average wait time, which is **3(S-1)/2**.
+This expression does not produce a whole number if **S** is even.

 But let's not lose hope.
-We can still reach a near-balanced solution for students with even count.
-We can have a solution where the total wait time is a whole number that is **0.5** above the value of **3(S-1)/2** for one half of the students and is **0.5** below that value for the other half of student.
-The following table shows one such possible sequence for **6** students.
+We can still achieve a near-balanced solution for an even number of students.
+We can create an arrangement where the total wait time is a whole number that is **0.5** above the value of **3(S-1)/2** for half of the students and is **0.5** below that value for the other half.
+The following table illustrates one such possible sequence for **6** students.

 | Day 1 Sequence | Day 2 Sequence | Day 3 Sequence |
 |---------------:|---------------:|---------------:|